 Fee-Based Business Lines.
-The company's fee-based business lines - investment banking, insurance, and investment advisory and trust - operated at a slight loss for 2007 on a combined basis.
-However, before parent company management fees, central service allocations and amortization, all the fee-based companies generated positive cash flow.
-Our ratio of noninterest income to total operating revenues was 25% for 2007 compared to 27% in 2006.
-This is in line with the Company's ongoing target of 25%.
+The company's fee-based business lines - investment banking, insurance, and investment advisory and trust - operated at a slight loss for 2008 on a combined basis.
+However, before parent company management fees, central service allocations and amortization, the fee based companies generated positive cash flow.
+Our ratio of noninterest income to total operating revenues was 27% for 2008 compared to 25% in 2007.